‘Almost impossible': Inside Biden's uphill battle to win the backing of key anti-Trump Republicans

 Some Haley bundlers said a gift from Haley left them with the impression that the former South Carolina governor hoped they wouldn't donate to Trump, one of the people explained.

-Shortly after Haley's withdrawal from the GOP primary on Mach 6, she sent campaign T-shirts to some of her bundlers that said, "barred permanently" on them.
+Shortly after Haley's withdrawal from the GOP primary on March 6, she sent campaign T-shirts to some of her bundlers that said "Barred.
+Permanently."

-But a different person familiar with the t-shirts were never intended to send any message other than to say, "Thank you," to her supporters.
+But a different person familiar with the matter said the T-shirts were never intended to send any message other than to say "thank you" to her supporters.

 The Biden Victory Fund raises money for the Biden campaign, the Democratic National Committee and dozens of state parties.

-Conway told CNBC the party's co-hosts are mostly Democrats, but he plans "to try to get some more apostates to show up."
+Conway told CNBC the party's co-hosts are mostly Democrats but that he plans "to try to get some more apostates to show up."

-As of Thursday, it was unclear if any other current or former Republicans planned to attend.
+As of Thursday, it was unclear if any other current or former Republicans plan to attend.

 "Everyone, including Republican voters who reject Trump's chaos, division, and violence, has a home in President Biden's campaign," said Munoz, the Biden campaign aide.